 Nikki heads up all admin issues at our main office and deals with all bookings and enquiries about clubs.
 She is also our child safeguarding welfare officer and has undergone training with the Kent FA.

 Hayley deals with all invoicing matters and liaises directly with schools and sports centres.
 She also schedules in work experience placements.

 Greg Wickenden - Skills Academy Sports Development officer

-Greg has taken on the role vacated by James Delaney in liasing with local schools and governing bodies with regard to development of sports and in particular football and futsal in the local area.
+Greg's role is to liaise with local schools and governing bodies with regard to the development of sports and in particular football and futsal in the local area.
 Greg is a level 3 FA Qualified coach who works with the district side as well as other talented youth teams.
 He was actually one of the attendees on the first ever Skills Academy holiday camp, coached by Mike back in 1998.